MarkRobertson67/Customer_Behavior_Analysis/README.md

 - Certain product categories consistently appear among the most frequently purchased items, suggesting strong customer demand and potential opportunities for targeted promotions.

 #### These insights can help businesses optimize pricing, marketing, and customer retention strategies.

+## Business Recommendations

+Based on the analysis, several actionable recommendations can be made:

+- Increase marketing efforts aimed at converting customers into subscription members, as subscribed customers demonstrate higher spending behavior.

+- Evaluate pricing and promotion strategies for products with high discount usage to ensure discounts are effectively driving revenue rather than reducing margins.

+- Develop retention strategies targeting repeat and loyal customers, as they represent a valuable portion of the customer base.

+- Focus inventory and marketing on consistently high-performing product categories to maximize sales opportunities.

 ## Future Improvements